Surya-Mathivanan/expense/README.md

 # 💸 Expense Tracker

-A simple and efficient **Expense Tracker** web application to help you manage your income and expenses.
-This tool lets users add and view their transactions while keeping a real-time balance update.
+MyExpenseTracker is a simple React-based expense tracking application that allows users to log in, add items, view their history, and manage their expenses effectively.

-# Online View:
+## Online View:
 https://myexpensetracker-psi.vercel.app/

-## 🚀 Features
+## Features

+- **User Authentication**: Login functionality to manage user sessions.
+- **Add Items**: Add expense items with details.
+- **View History**: View the history of added expense items.
+- **Logout**: Securely log out of the application.

+## Usage
+- Login: Enter your credentials to log in.
+- Choices Page: After logging in, navigate to add items or view history.
-- Add income or expense transactions
+- Add Items: Add expense details on the "Add Items" page.
-- Automatically update balance, income, and expenses
-- Fully responsive and clean UI
+- View History: View all previously added expense items.
+- Logout: Click the logout button to securely log out.

+## Technologies Used
+- React: Frontend framework.
-- Built using React JS
+- React Router: For routing and navigation.
+- Vite: Build tool for fast development.
+- CSS: For styling.

 ## 🖥️ Demo
 Check out the live version here: [[Expense Tracker Live](https://myexpensetracker-psi.vercel.app/)]